Freddd13/autoscore/README.md

-# Auto Halcyon
+# AutoScore
+Automatically get FREE sheets of specific user on mymusicsheet and more.

+## Motivation
 [HalyconMusic(ハルシオン Anime Piano Covers)](https://www.youtube.com/@HalcyonMusic) is an exceptionally talented piano content creator.
 Not only does he produce high-quality videos, but he also generously shares his sheet music for free for a limited time after his videos' release.
-To prevent missing out on the free sheet music due to a busy personal life, I created this repo.
+To prevent missing out on the free sheet music due to a busy personal life, I created this repo to get freesheets of but not limited to him.
 However, whenever I have time, I make sure to support the channel by liking, giving coins(bilibili), favoriting and leaving a comment.
 So even if using the flow, let's not just be passive viewers.

 ## Method
-Periodically check his new video and run.
-Specifically:
-Use RSS to get channel's latest video data, parse its sheet links and auto download them.
+Use RSS to get user's free sheets and auto download them.
 Finally we send files via email or upload to onedrive(TODO).
 The sensitive data is saved in Github repo's secrets thus it's safe.

-**COMING SOON:**
-- Q: So why to choose a more complicated way via youtube instead of fetching directly on the sheet website?

-A: The repo will be refactored soon.
-Now I think it's ok to directly fetch via graphql WITHOUT RSS for that the sheet id seems to be increased by time.
-Once I use youtube rss because there's a timestamp in it and can be easily updated to the github repo.
-Besides, I have made a pr to rsshub which directly returning freesheets data of any mymusicsheet user, which can simplify the code, lol.
-- support any user

 ## Usage